-As disclosed in Note 3.14 to the consolidated financial statements, the Group earns fees for processing payments initiated by individuals ("consumers") to pay to goods and service providers ("merchants") or transfer money to other individuals.
-In 2021, payment processing fees accounted for 33,397 million Russian rubles.
-Payment processing fees are earned from consumers or merchants, or both, and are composed of a significant volume of low-value transactions, captured and processed on multiple systems, databases, and other tools.
-The processing of payments and the related recognition of payment processing fees are highly automated, and the processing fees are based on contractual terms with customers.
+As described in Note 3.14 to the consolidated financial statements, the Group earns fees for processing payments initiated by the individuals ("consumers") to settle transactions with merchants and service providers ("merchants") or make money transfers to other individuals.
+In 2022, revenues from processing fees accounted for RUB 37,689 million.
+The processing of payments and recognition of revenues from processing fees are highly automated and are composed of a significant volume of low-value transactions, captured and processed by multiple systems and databases.

-Auditing revenue for payment processing fees was especially challenging due to the multiple customized and proprietary IT systems utilized in the processing of payments and the related determination of the payment processing fee.
-There was complexity in obtaining an understanding of the structure of the systems and processes, used to capture the large volumes of transaction data, and the manual and automated interfaces to transfer and reconcile data between the processing systems, which capture and record payments from consumers and merchants and compute the related fee, to accounting systems, which accumulate and record the processing fees.
+We identified revenue recognition for payment processing fees as a critical audit matter, as this audit area was especially challenging due to the multiple IT systems utilized in the processing of payments and the related determination of the recognized payment processing fee amount.
+There was complexity in obtaining understanding of the structure of the systems and processes used to capture the large volumes of transaction data, as well as the manual and automated interfaces used to transfer and reconcile data between the different applications, which capture and record payments from consumers and merchants and compute the related fee, and accounting systems, which accumulate and record the processing fees.